ammar7018/FOS-Oprating-System/README.md

 **solution**

-There are many algorithms and techniques that can be used to solve this problem, such as applying Round Robin (RR), Shortest Remaining Time, or Multi-Level Feedback Queue (MLFQ).
+There are many Algorithms and techniques that can used to solve this problem like applying RR, Shortest Remaining Time, or MLFQ.
 Each algorithm has its drawbacks.
-For example, RR can produce poor results for I/O-bound processes, lead to inefficient use of I/O devices, and increase the variance in response times.
-You should implement the algorithm that is most suitable for your needs, so we will use MLFQ.
-The figure will demonstrate how it works.
+For example, RR can produce poor results for I/O-bound processes, lead to increase the variance in response times.
+You should implement the algorithm that is suitable for your needs, so we will use MLFQ.
+The figure will show how it works.

 [MLFQ]![image](https://github.com/user-attachments/assets/a11b33a4-044e-49e6-9f3b-f30d368d8902)